 KEEP GROWING DETROIT FOSTERS HEALTHY RELATIONSHIPS TO FOOD.
 Detroit is a place where many residents have little choice but to buy food at gas stations or convenience stores.
 As an alternative, it is empowering to put your hands in soil and control where your food comes from.
-With the support of the Garden Resource Program nearly 25,000 residents are choosing to cultivate a garden or farm, transforming their personal relationship with food.
-Through the GRP, Keep Growing Detroit provides high quality seeds and sustainably, locally grown vegetable transplants to 1,550 family, community, school, and market gardens across the city.
+With the support of the GARDEN RESOURCE PROGRAM more than 25,000 residents are choosing to cultivate a garden or farm, transforming their personal relationship with food.
+Through the GRP, Keep Growing Detroit provides high quality seeds and sustainably, locally grown vegetable transplants to more than 1,900 family, community, school, and market gardens across the city.

 WE NURTURE LEADERSHIP SKILLS & CAPACITY.
 Sustaining a movement necessitates strong, capable, invested leaders.
-Keep Growing Detroit intentionally creates opportunities to cultivate leadership within the growing community through our advanced and comprehensive training programs, including Urban Roots, Sweet on Detroit, Farm Train, and a season extension and hightunnel education initiative.
+Keep Growing Detroit intentionally creates opportunities to cultivate leadership within the growing community through our advanced and comprehensive training programs, including Urban Roots, and Sweet on Detroit.
 Graduates are engaged as teachers, mentors, hosts, and leaders in the garden community and fuel KGD’s program expansion with their enthusiasm and innovative ideas.
 Youth leaders also play a vital role in the future of our local food system.
 Thousands of young people are engaged in KGD through school and community gardens as well as gardens at nearly 50 early childhood center.
 Our Summer Youth Apprenticeship and academic year Youth Leadership programs provide opportunities for youth to build their skills as young leaders and entrepreneurs, while developing a network of peers, in order to influence and direct changes in their communities.

 WE DEVELOP (FOOD) ASSETS.
 Meeting the food needs of 700,000 residents requires an aggressive strategy.
 While family, school, and community gardens play significant roles, a food sovereign Detroit will require more production-focused farms.
 Urban farmers need skills in intensive food production methods and to be trained in creating urban agriculture projects that integrate into and strengthen neighborhoods, not replace them.
 In order to demonstrate and train growers in appropriately scaled and sustainable farming practices, KGD operates a model urban farm.
 KGD’s staff also provides advanced training and technical assistance on topics ranging from land assessment and business development to farm planning and season extension.
 To help ensure the long-term success of farm businesses, KGD works with many partners to identify and fill gaps in our burgeoning local food system from educating policy makers about the needs of urban growers to developing infrastructure for year-round production and post-harvest handling and storage.
 We also help grow the demand for Grown in Detroit produce by cultivating relationships with restaurants, food entrepreneurs, institutions, and other wholesale buyers.